 Foster Care Providers: Helping Youth at Risk for Suicide (PDF, 7 pages)

-This information sheet by the SPRC addresses suicide prevention among youth in foster care.
+This information sheet addresses suicide prevention among youth in foster care.
 It is written for professionals and volunteers who interact with foster children or work with their caregivers.

 Suicide Risk and Prevention for Lesbian, Gay, Bisexual, and Transgender Youth (PDF, 63 pages)

-This paper by the SPRC highlights the higher risk of suicidal behavior among lesbian, gay, bisexual, and transgender (LGBT) youth and provides recommendations to reduce risk.
+This paper highlights the higher risk of suicidal behavior among lesbian, gay, bisexual, and transgender (LGBT) youth and provides recommendations to reduce risk.

 Suicide Prevention Among LGBT Youth: A Workshop for Professionals Who Serve Youth

-This workshop kit by the SPRC helps staff in schools, youth-serving organizations, and suicide prevention programs take action to reduce suicidal behavior among lesbian, gay, bisexual, and transgender (LGBT) youth.
+This workshop kit helps staff in schools, youth-serving organizations, and suicide prevention programs take action to reduce suicidal behavior among lesbian, gay, bisexual, and transgender (LGBT) youth.